Challenge Accepted

 Weeks later, as Janna began filling out the guardianship paperwork, she would find herself putting it off, remembering Ms. Petty’s challenge.
 She started looking into SDM beginning with the supporteddecisionmaking.org website.

-As Tucker’s 18th birthday grew closer, Janna began having serious misgivings about standing before a judge claiming that Tucker is incapacitated.
-She thought of all the intelligent, insightful conversations they have and knew she couldn’t do it.
+As Tucker’s 18th birthday grew closer, Janna began having serious misgivings about standing before a judge claiming that Tucker was incapacitated.
+She thought of all the intelligent, insightful conversations they have had and knew she couldn’t do it.

 Janna, Mark and Tucker had a serious conversation.
 They considered the reality of their situation and discussed ways to address concerns.
 Together, they decided to try SDM and use some of the tools recommended.